RichardBray/muffin/README.md

 Todos
 -------

-* IE variables
+* Simplify Bootstrap for apple
+* CSS framework for chocolate chip
 * Get it working with guard reload
-* SASS media queries mixins
 * Make screencast for Muffin
 * Muffin with node.js